datawire/ambassador-docs/docs/emissary/1.13/topics/running/resolvers.md

 ### The Consul resolver

-The Consul Resolver configures Ambassador Edge Stack to use Consul for service discovery.
+The Consul Resolver configures $productName$ to use Consul for service discovery.
 When this resolver is used, the `service` defined in a `Mapping` is passed to Consul, along with the datacenter specified, to determine where requests are sent.

 ```yaml
 ---